 - 12. There are various ways a PRS provider can respond to its assessment of consumer vulnerability.
-Such assessment can help businesses plan consumer engagement and marketing campaigns, improve customer care facilities and establish an effective complaint handling protocol. - 13.
+It-Such assessment can help businesses plan consumer engagement and marketing campaigns, improve customer care facilities and establish an effective complaint handling protocol. - 13.
 The Code requires providers to handle consumer complaints quickly, easily and fairly.
 Complaints from vulnerable consumers are no different.
 Complaint handling that is sensitive and aware of the potential for consumer vulnerability should form part of a provider's approach to meeting this requirement.
-Providers are encouraged to listen to complainants and be aware of both the explicit and implicit signs of potential consumer vulnerability 3 .
+Providers are encouraged to listen to complainants and be aware of both the explicit and implicit signs of potential consumer vulnerability.
+The Direct Marketing Association produced a guide for call centres on how to deal with vulnerable consumers.

-3 The Direct Marketing Association produced a guide for call centres on how to deal with vulnerable consumers.
+&lt;sup>4 The Direct Marketing Association produced a guide for call centres on how to deal with vulnerable consumers.
 While this is a little out of date and not entirely focused on the issues that PRS providers will face, it may be of use when developing a sensitive call handling process.
-See: http://dma.org.uk/uploads/call-centres-vulnerable-consumers final-53d7c237289c1.pdf
+See: http://dma.org.uk/uploads/call-centres-vulnerable-consumers\final\53d7c237289c1.pdf